hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 1 October 2025

+#### Individuals Capital Gains Income API

+Existing version 2.0 updated in Sandbox and Production with the following changes:

+##### Removed

+Remove error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` for the following endpoints:

+- Create and Amend CGT Residential Property Disposals (non-PPD)
+- Delete CGT Residential Property Disposals (non-PPD)
+- Create and Amend 'Report and Pay Capital Gains Tax on Residential Property' Overrides (PPD)
+- Delete 'Report and Pay Capital Gains Tax on Residential Property' Overrides (PPD)
+- Create and Amend Other Capital Gains and Disposals
+- Delete Other Capital Gains and Disposals

+---

 ### 29 September 2025

 #### Individuals Capital Gains Income API